 Patient Reported Outcomes (PROs) are outcome measures that are directly reported by the patient to help better understand a treatment's efficacy.
 PROs have been used at many facilities to assist surgeons in evaluating their practices.
-The ABOS will begin using PROs as another tool to assist in the certification and recertification processes.
+The ABOS has begun using PROs to assist in the Certification and Recertification processes.
 Collecting PROs will also contribute to a surgeon’s continual practice improvement.

-Starting with the 2018 Part II Oral Examination, Candidates will be required, for surgeries performed during the months of May and June 2017 for patients ages 12 and older, to enter each patient’s email address into the ABOS Scribe Case List System.
+For the 2019 Part II Oral Examination, Candidates are required, for surgeries performed during the months of April, May, and June 2018 for patients ages 12 and older, to enter each patient’s email address into the ABOS Scribe Case List System, unless the patient opts out.
 The ABOS will then contact the patient, via email, pre- (or peri-) operatively as well as at six and 12 months post-operatively.
 The email will link the patient to a PROMIS Physical Function survey.
-2018 Part II Candidates can get more detailed information on PROs and how they enter the information, by logging into their password protected portal and clicking on the Part II tab.
+2019 Part II Candidates can get more detailed information on PROs and how they enter the information, by logging into their password protected portal and clicking on the Part II tab.